lgblgblgb/xemu/README.md

 ## Quick start (using pre-built binaries)

-**Plese note, that binaries on some older site of me (especially on bintray.com, and xemu-dist.lgb.hu) can be OUTDATED.
-Currently to download up-to-date, ready-to-use Xemu binaries, you may want to go here:**
+**Plese note, that binaries on some older site of mine (especially on bintray.com, and xemu-dist.lgb.hu) can be OUTDATED.
+Currently to download up-to-date, ready-to-use Xemu binaries, you should go here:**

 https://github.lgb.hu/xemu/